metmuseum-medialab/3d-printer-comparison/Readme.md

 3D Printer Comparison
 =====================

   Here is a summary of the current generation of 3D printers, sorted by price.
-Unless otherwise stated, each machine can be assembled in a weekend, has a resolution of 100 microns, a build speed on 80mm/s, can use ABS or PLA, and ships in 4-6 weeks and is open source.
+Unless otherwise stated, each machine is a kit that can be assembled in a weekend, has a resolution of 100 microns, a build speed of 80mm/s, can use ABS or PLA, and ships in 4-6 weeks and is open source.

   * For largest build volume and fastest speed, get the Ultimaker ($1599) or build the rostock $(599)
   * For highest resolution, best quality and complexity, buy the Form1 ($2699)